stormid/components/packages/validate/README.md

 ```

 ## Browser support
-This is module has both es6 and es5 distributions.
-The es6 version should be used in a workflow that transpiles.

-The es5 version depends upon Object.assign, Promises and element.classList so all evergreen browsers are supported out of the box, ie9+ is supported with polyfills. ie8+ will work with even more polyfills for Array functions and eventListeners.
+This is module has both es6 and UMD distributions.
+It depends upon Object.assign, element.classList, and Promises so all evergreen browsers are supported out of the box, ie8+ is supported with polyfills.

 ## Dependencies
 None